muratk5n/thirdwave/en/README.md

 ---

 Not just plant based stuff.. people will burn whatever, wood, cheap coal..
-They'll burn f-ing cow dung.
+They'll burn bleeping cow dung.
 And that shit (!) has lota methane my friend

 ---